TACC/Abaco2.0/docs/source/getting-started/index.rst

 Abaco is an API platform hosted by the Texas Adavanced Computing Center(TACC).
 TACC designs and deploys the world's most powerful advanced computing technologies and innovative software solutions to enable reseachers to anwser complex questions.

-To use the hosted Abaco service, please create a `TACC account<https://portal.tacc.utexas.edu/account-request>`__ .
+To use the hosted Abaco service, please create a `TACC account <https://portal.tacc.utexas.edu/account-request>`__ .

 Create a Docker account
 ^^^^^^^^^^^^^^^^^^^^^^^^

 **Docker** is a computer program that performs operating-system-level virtualization also known as containerization. it is developed by .. _Docker,Inc: https://www.docker.com/what-docker .

 Abaco pulls images for its actors from the public Docker Hub.
-To register actors you will need to publish images on Docker Hub, which requires a docker account: .. _Click Here: https://hub.docker.com/ .
+To register actors you will need to publish images on Docker Hub, which requires a docker account `Click Here: https://hub.docker.com/`__ .

 Install the TACC Cloud Python SDK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^